Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 </launch>

-The description in the last node tag corresponds to the Choreonoid node for visualization.
-Here
+The last node tag corresponds to the visualization Choreonoid node.
+Here:

 name="choreonoid2"

-You can run this sample by using the launch file as
+Run this sample using the launch file with:

 roslaunch choreonoid_ros_tank_tutorial step3.launch

-Note that the rqt_plot node for displaying joint orbits, which was included in step2.launch, is not included in this launch file.
+Note that we’ve excluded the rqt_plot node for joint trajectory display that was included in step2.launch.

-After this process, the package for this tutorial will have the following file structure.
+After completing this work, the tutorial package has the following file structure:

 + choreonoid_ros_tank_tutorial